guidsdo/multipleTypescriptCompilers/README.md

 ## Options
 ```
-  -d, --debug
+    -d, --debug                       Add way too much logging
     -c, --config [path_to_config]     Path to mtsc config
     -w, --watch                       Watch the given projects (default false)
+    -p, --preserveWatchOutput         Don't throw away watch output (default true in debug mode)
+    --noEmit                          Do not emit outputs
     -t, --tsc [path_to_tsc]           Path to compiler for all projects (will search in exec dir if not given)
     -l, --lint [path_to_tslintrules]  Path to tslint rules for all projects (will search if not given)
     -h, --help                        output usage information
 ```

 ## mtsc.json spec